Is Mount Fuji Worth Seeing?

 Tokyo

 For instance, you can see Mt.
-Fuji from the Tokyo Tower, the Tokyo Skytree, the Tokyo Metropolitan government Observation Deck or Haneda’s Airport Observation Deck on the 5th floor (if your flight is early in the morning it’s great).
+Fuji from the Tokyo Tower, the Tokyo Skytree, the Tokyo Metropolitan government Observation Deck, or Haneda’s Airport Observation Deck on the 5th floor (if your flight is early in the morning it’s great).

 Shinkansen

-When riding the shinkansen from Tokyo to the Kansai area (Kyoto, Osaka, etc), sit on the right side of the train.
+When riding the shinkansen from Tokyo to the Kansai area (Kyoto, Osaka, etc.), sit on the right side of the train.
 Inversely, when going from the Kansai area to Tokyo, sit on the left side.
 You should be ready to take your picture around Shizuoka Station.

 Conclusion

 With all this information, I hope that you have a clearer idea of what to do to see Mt.
 Fuji.
 It’s worth seeing it, but not too close because you won’t notice its true beauty.
-Forget the Fifth Station if you’re not going to climb Mt.
-Fuji.

-Consider visiting all the area around Mt.
-Fuji which has so many beautiful things to see and offers better views of Mt.
-Fuji rather than being on the mountain itself.
-And don’t forget that the winter months are the best to see Mt.
-Fuji (during Summer it will be hidden behind the clouds and it will be a miracle to see it).
+Remember, whether you’re in Tokyo or riding the Shinkansen, there are opportunities to catch a glimpse of Mount Fuji from afar, especially between November and February when the skies are clearer.
+Don’t forget that the winter months are the best to see Mt.
+Fuji (during Summer it will be hidden behind the clouds, and it will be a miracle to see it).

-Leave a Reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *